MicrosoftDocs/azure-devops-docs/docs/user-guide/what-is-azure-devops.md

 - Elastic scale
 - Rock-solid security

-To learn more about data protection, see [Data protection overview](../organizations/security/data-protection.md).
+To learn more about data protection in Azure DevOps Services, see [Data protection overview](../organizations/security/data-protection.md).

-You also have access to cloud build and deployment servers, and application insights.
+Azure DevOps Services also gives you access to cloud build and deployment servers, and application insights.

 We've made it easy for you to start for free and try out our services.
 Sign up for free by creating an organization.
 Then, either upload your code to share or source control.
 Begin tracking your work using Scrum, Kanban, or a combination of methods.

 You can use all the services included with Azure DevOps, or choose just what you need to complement your existing workflows.